 3:9 Greek his

 3:13 Or brothers and sisters.
-The plural Greek word adelphoi (translated “brothers”) refers to siblings in a family.
-In New Testament usage, depending on the context, adelphoi may refer either to men or to both men and women who are siblings (brothers and sisters) in God's family, the church; also verses 14, 16
+In New Testament usage, depending on the context, the plural Greek word adelphoi (translated “brothers”) may refer either to brothers or to brothers and sisters; also verses 14, 16

 3:24 Greek him

 3:24 Greek he